-Music is often called food for the soul, it is something that people associate special memories with, and in many circumstances, the words resonate with people for a lifetime.
-Saudiscoop has brought to you the top 10 English songs that will never lose their unique charm and will forever continue to ignite the spark in whoever listens to them!
+Music is often called food for the soul; it is something that people associate special memories with, and in many circumstances, the words resonate with people for a lifetime.
+Saudiscoop has brought you the top 10 English songs that will never lose their unique charm and will forever continue to ignite the spark in whoever listens to them!

 1. Bohemian Rhapsody By Queen